INL Bureau · Office Profiles

 Natural Resource Crime

-Dismantles TCOs by disrupting wildlife trafficking, illegal logging, and mining across Africa, Asia, and Latin America — using the same routes and facilitators as drug trafficking — while securing supply chains and improving regulatory environments for U.S. businesses.
+Attacks TCO profit centers by disrupting illegal logging, illegal mining and wildlife trafficking across Africa, Asia, and Latin America — using the same routes and facilitators as drug trafficking — while securing supply chains and improving regulatory environments for U.S. businesses.

 Team & Contacts